selabs-ur1/doodle/Readme_AB_Testing.md

 ![Alt Image text](front/src/assets/new_metric.PNG "new metric")

 Set up your metric as you want.
-In this tutoriel we will use a Binomial metric and let the default value.
+In this tutorial we will use a Binomial metric and let the default value.
 <img src="front/src/assets/new-metric2.PNG" width="50%" height="50%">